bopen/earthdatahub-catalogue/catalogue/era5/reanalysis-era5-single-levels/description.md

 to allow for the ingestion of improved versions of the original observations, which all benefit the quality of the reanalysis product.

-ERA5 provides hourly estimates for a large number of atmospheric, ocean-wave and land-surface quantities.
-An uncertainty estimate is sampled by an underlying 10-member ensemble at three-hourly intervals.
+ERA5 provides hourly estimates for a large number of atmospheric and land-surface quantities.
+An uncertainty estimate is sampled by an underlying
+10-member ensemble at three-hourly intervals.
 Ensemble mean and spread have been pre-computed for convenience.
 Such uncertainty estimates are closely related to the information content of the available observing system which has evolved considerably over time.
 They also indicate flow-dependent sensitive areas.